Mortality Model¶

 On the use of Kannisto model for mortality trajectory modelling at very old ages.

-According to the Kannisto-Thatcher model, the instantaneous probability of death at age \(x\)
+According to the Kannisto-Thatcher model, the instantaneous probability of death at age \(x\) is given by:

 In mathematical terms, \(\mu(x)\) is the hazard rate.
 Let’s break this down further.